Bayesian Projection of Extant Refugee and Asylum Seeker Populations: Results

 \exampleprojectionsfigure

 Figure~\ref{fig:projection-el-salvador} illustrates how projections for El Salvador would have changed year over year as new data became available.
-In 2016, the 95\% credible intervals include the possibility of an increase in the refugee population to around the same level as the peak of the previous crisis.
+In 2016, the 95\% credible intervals include the possibility of an increase in the refugee and asylum seeker population to around the same level as the peak of the previous episode.
 For the 2017 estimates, the model adjusts upwards its projections based on the increased rate of change implied by the new data point.
-By 2021, the posterior median suggests the crisis has reached its peak, although there is still significant posterior mass on the possibility of continued increases up a level last seen in the first refugee crisis in the country in the 1980s.
+By 2021, the posterior median suggests the episode has reached its peak, although there is still significant posterior mass on the possibility of continued increases up a level last seen in the first episode in the country in the 1980s.

 \exampleprojectionfigure